 The concept behind SIP is excellent, and there is great potential if SIP is used effectively:

-- routing solutions, dramatically reducing carrier fees.
+- SIP allows enterprises to minimize the need for enterprise routing solutions, dramatically reducing carrier fees.

 - SIP can also provide a strong foundation for disaster recovery without major incremental investments.